ColleagueRiley/RSGL/README.md

 RSGL is a modular simple-to-use cross-platform graphics library.
 It attempts to combine the freedoms of low libraries with modern C techniques.
 Thus offering simplicity and convenience.

-Although RSGL is packaged with RGFW by default, it can be used with any windowing system.
-(See `examples/advanced/glfw.c`)
+The RSGL.h header itself does not handle rendering nor input devices itself, both must be handled externally.

-The RSGL.h header itself does not handle rendering itself, instead rendering must be handled externally.  `RSGL_gl.h` is used by default for rendering, it renders via OpenGL 1.0 - 4.4.
+`RSGL_gl.h` is used by default for rendering, it renders via OpenGL 1.0 - 4.4.

-RSGL currently supports Linux, BSD, Windows and MacOS via RGFW.
+`RSGL_rgfw.h` is used by default for handling input devices.
+There is also a example GLFW backend, `examples/advanced/RSGL_glfw.h`

 # Build statuses
 ![Linux workflow](https://github.com/ColleagueRiley/RSGL/actions/workflows/linux.yml/badge.svg)